AdityaJadhav-ds/hyperliquid-sentiment-analysis/README.md

-asdsddfdafadfadfadfsdf# Hyperliquid Trader Behavior vs Market Sentiment Analysis
+fdafadfadfadfsdf# Hyperliquid Trader Behavior vs Market Sentiment Analysis

 ## Objective
 Analyze how market sentiment (Fear & Greed Index) relates to trader behavior and performance on Hyperliquid.
 The goal is to uncover behavioral patterns and derive actionable trading insights.